yatendra/eoscmd/README.md

 **eoscmd** is a cross-platform tool to access EOS blockchain from command line.
 It is implemented using .Net core and uses [EOSDotNet](https://github.com/eosnewyork/EOSDotNet) from EOSNewYork.
 Currenctly It is published for win-x64, linux-x64 and osx-x64 platforms.
 Other platforms that it can be built for are listed [here](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog).
+Its capabilities include -

+ 1. Generate keys
+ 2. Push action - with off-chain/offline signing using private key in WIF
+ 3. Push transaction - with off-chain/offline signing using private key in WIF
+ 4. Get account
+ 5. Get currency balance
+ 6. Get table rows
+ 7. Get info
+ 8. Abi bin to json
+ 9. Abi json to bin
+ 10. Get block
+ 11. Get abi
+ 12. Get code
+ 13. Get raw code and abi
+ 14. Get producer schedule

 ## Using eoscmd